Master the Hot and Cold Customer Spectrum with Email Segmentation

-But what is segmentation and why should you do it?
+But what is email segmentation and why should you do it?

 We’ll cover the why before we move onto the how.

-Sending a campaign to a segment, rather than your whole list, can see open rates that are 14.32% higher than ordinary emails.
+Sending an email marketing campaign to a segment, rather than your whole list, can see open rates that are 14.32% higher than ordinary emails.

 Why?
 Subscribers only receive content that’s relevant to them.
 It’s marketing that puts their needs before yours.
 If you send irrelevant emails, you risk them unsubscribing from your list (not that unsubscribing is a bad thing).

 Let’s say you run a hotel.
 You send a range of emails to your subscribers, made up of past and future guests.
 The content might include special offers for local tourist attractions.
 Or you might send recommendations for things to do.
 Perhaps you share stories about the history of the hotel.